b-crawl/bcrawl/README.md

   - v1.17.3: The Glaive of Prune now transforms the user into a tree when it hits.
   - v1.18: Punk is a hunting sling instead of a fustibalus.
   - v1.18: The Scythe of Curses applies random debuffs to enemies hit, instead of miscast effects.
+  - v1.18.1: The Singing Sword gives invisibility and a Song of Slaying instead of damaging visible creatures.

 #### Normal Monsters
   - The monster spell 'Twisted Resurrection' has been removed.
 Deep Elf Death mages now get the spell 'Haunt'.